tensorflow/tensorflow/tensorflow/g3doc/how_tos/reading_data/index.md

 Setting `trainable=False` keeps the variable out of the `GraphKeys.TRAINABLE_VARIABLES` collection in the graph, so we won't try and update it when training.
-Setting `collections=[]` keeps the variable out of the `GraphKeys.VARIABLES` collection used for saving and restoring checkpoints.
+Setting `collections=[]` keeps the variable out of the `GraphKeys.GLOBAL_VARIABLES` collection used for saving and restoring checkpoints.

 Either way,
 [`tf.train.slice_input_producer function`](../../api_docs/python/io_ops.md#slice_input_producer)